5 Nationals Park Tips For Newbies

 If you’re visiting the ballpark in our nation’s capital for the first time, or if you’re coming from out of town, there are definitely a few things you should know…here are five Nationals Park tips for a great ballpark experience.

 Nationals Park Tips, #1: Check the Nats website for deals.
 The Nats offer some decent deals on tickets for a team that has been contending.
 If you subscribe to the team newsletter, they’ll send them to you in e-mails.
-For low demand games especially, the team will often offer buy one get one or discounted food deals.
+For low demand games especially, the team will often offer buy one get one or discounted food deals, great for families.

 Nationals Park Tips #5) Be in your seat in the middle of the fourth.
 One of the stories you want to share with people about your first game at Nats Park, of course, is not only who won the famous President’s Race, but also the spectacular fashion with which Teddy Roosevelt lost.
 And you’ll want to read about it in the excellent “Let Teddy Win” blog the next day.

 Finally, if you’re a visiting team fan, expect the locals to be respectful so long as you’re not in their face.
 Nationals fans have to deal with visiting Phillies and Mets fans, and they tolerate a lot.
 They’re nice people, but don’t push them.
 At least unless you plan on buying hot dogs for an entire section.
 (Yes, I saw a really loud and obnoxious Mets fan do that once.
 Baseball is a goofy goofy game.)

 Want to know more about Nationals Park?
 Sign up here for my completely free Nationals Park e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!

 Want to save money on baseball tickets, parking and everything else?

 Check out my Fan Resources Page!!